Doctor Answers: Where Is Kidney Pain Felt?

 Q: How can you tell the difference between kidney pain and back pain, especially if the pain is in your lower back?

-Q: What should women know about female kidney pain: location on back, and are there unique symptoms for females?
+Q: What should women know about female kidney pain: location on the back, and are there unique symptoms for females?

 We should also consider gynecologic conditions such as endometriosis and ovarian cysts, which often mimic kidney pain.
 Another factor to keep in mind is pregnancy, where a growing uterus increases the risk of urinary infections and obstruction caused by the enlarging uterus.
 Also, studies show that women with polycystic ovary syndrome are more prone to urological problems such as lower urinary tract symptoms (LUTS), overactive bladder (OAB), urinary tract infections (UTIs), and nephrolithiasis.

 Over-the-counter medications like acetaminophen can provide short-term relief, but avoid NSAIDs such as ibuprofen unless your doctor approves.
-Consider that, according to research, some of these medications can affect kidney function, so it’s important to evaluate the cause of your pain before using them.
+Consider that, according to research, some of these medications can affect kidney function, so it’s essential to evaluate the cause of your pain before using them.

 If your kidney pain is severe, persistent, accompanied by fever, difficulty urinating, or blood in your urine, seek urgent medical care.
 There is no at-home remedy for this type of pain, and these are red flags for conditions that could impact your long-term kidney health if not addressed immediately.